stuckinaboot/crash_courses/react_crash_course.md

+# React Crash Course

 React is a framework for building web frontends.
 While there can be a learning curve to react, this crash course is designed to alleviate that learning curve.
 My first recommendation is to download the [VS Code](https://code.visualstudio.com/) as it is **extremely** helpful in creating React components and debugging issues related to React components.
 You are doing yourself a disservice if you do not write React code using [VS Code](https://code.visualstudio.com/).
 Also, in all of the examples, there are comments for clarity but the react commenting style is a bit different so remove these if you copy-paste.

-**Ask Aspyn if you have questions at any point.
-There is no dumb question.**

 ## Key Concepts